 Apple Bacon Oat Bars are a sweet and salty bite of dessert bliss!
+They are proof that bacon really can be devoured for dessert!

-Bacon and apples goes together like peas and carrots.
+Bacon and apples go together like peas and carrots.
 I told you this yesterday, were you listening?
 If not, get ready for a whole new level!
 These bars prove that bacon was made for dessert, apples are helping make it happen!
 Layers of late summer flavors come together for the best crumbly little bar you’ve ever had.

 Sweet and salty is one of my favorite flavor combinations.
 I’m talking dipping french fries in your frosty, sea salt on your caramels, and these oh so yummy bars.
 This dessert is spectacular are individual cobblers too.
 Cut the contents of your baking dish into quarters, put each quarter in its own bowl, and top with a big scoop of vanilla ice cream.
 You’re welcome.